LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 Layers which create dispatchable objects take special care.
 Remember that loader trampoline code normally fills in the dispatch table pointer in the newly created object.
 Thus, the layer must fill in the dispatch table pointer if the loader trampoline will not do so.
-Common cases a layer may create a dispatchable object without loader trampoline code is as follows:
+Common cases where a layer may create a dispatchable object without loader trampoline code is as follows:
 - object wrapping layers that wrap dispatchable objects
 - layers which add extensions that create dispatchable objects
 - layers which insert extra Vulkan commands in the stream of commands they